 The comparable sales approach will almost always be the primary criterion for appraisal of these properties.
 However, if the buyer is seeking a commercial loan—even on a two- to four-unit property—the income approach might come into play.
 This is especially true when refinancing more than one property with one large loan.
 A lender will, in these cases, usually want to see proof of the tenants’ leases and security deposits, and some lender will want to see that the tenants’ rent payments have been current for the past several months.
 (In the qualifying process, 75 percent of the gross rent per unit may be used to offset the projected monthly payment.)
 However, while these may be the lender’s criteria, they are not part of the appraisal.

 If the appraisal is for a refinancing, the lender will often require the owner to have held the property for some time (generally 12 months) before allowing the use of the reappraisal, even if significant improvements have been made.
 In any case—original purchase or refinancing—the interest on the loan will be a little higher than for a single-family purchase, since the variables inherent in a multi-unit rental property increase the lender’s risk.
 The appraisal fee will usually be higher, too, since each unit must be examined separately.

-Learn more about these methods in our course: Appraising Small Apartment Properties.
+Learn more about appraising multiple-unit properties in our CE course: Appraising Small Apartment Properties.